 - Safety risk with knock-on liability effect

 - Power balance favors Buyers, although at times may exhibits a power shift toward a balance between the parties.

 Cost & Price Analysis

 Globally, prices for OCTG have been driven purely by supply & demand factors and cyclical nature of the Oil & Gas Industry.
 Historical, prices for OCTG have been volatile reaching the top in 2008.
 The 2003-2008 periods showed the steepest increase, with some cases showing more than a 100% price escalation in a 4 year time period.
-Overall, prices for OCTG showed a decreasing trend 2008 onwards, with even bigger pressure on OCTG suppliers in 2015 2017.
+Overall, prices for OCTG showed a decreasing trend from 2008 onwards, with even bigger pressure on OCTG suppliers in 2015 and 2017.

 For the majority of mills, the Middle East market is a high margin segment and one of the keys for their businesses; price wars are evident, in particular at times of low demand elsewhere.
 Overall, prices for OCTG in the Middle East are competitive, with opportunities for more competitive pricing when excess OCTG supply becomes available elsewhere ( e.g. Brazil), due to seasonal factors that affect drilling activity.

 The average price of L80 premium connection OCTG in the Middle East showed a downward trend from $ 2,300 per ton ( approx) to c. $1,000 in Jan 2016 and finally creeping up to $1,500 in Jan 2018, as shown below ( Source: Vallourec report)

 Prices for OCTG are poised to grow by 8%-15% in 2018 and 2019, as a result of 1) adapted supplier base, 2) Price escalation of raw materials 3) Increase in demand ( de-stocking was done already).